Sustainability Practices

 IITH is committed to minimize its environmental footprint.
 The Institute has initiated a number of programs with this aim.
 These include:

-• Starting October 2020, monthly plantation drives that draw together the campus community in planting indigenous plant species in different parts of the campus have been carried out.
+• Starting October 2020, Monthly plantation drives that draw together the campus community in planting indigenous plant species in different parts of the campus have been carried out.

 • First Saturday of every month has been identified as Plantation Day, which resulted in planting more than 15,000 plants with more than 100 varieties of species.
 Drip irrigation for all plants is being set up.